CollapseLabs/gardening-for-engineers/README.md

 #### Electrical Conductivity (EC)

-A [EC meter](https://en.wikipedia.org/wiki/Electrical_conductivity_meter) measures electrical conductivity, an indicator of the amount of total dissolved mineral salts (nutrients) in a solution.
+A [EC meter](https://en.wikipedia.org/wiki/Electrical_conductivity_meter) measures electrical conductivity, which is an indicator of the amount of dissolved nutrients (mineral salts) in a solution.

 Notes:

 * EC cannot be used to determine the amounts or ratios of specific nutrients.
-* A [Total Dissolved Solids (TDS)](https://en.wikipedia.org/wiki/Total_dissolved_solids) meter is an EC meter which performs an output conversion to TDS, measured in ppm.
-Be aware that the conversion factor varies across reference materials and nutrient suppliers in different countries.
-The best approach is to use only EC, not TDS.
+* A [Total Dissolved Solids (TDS)](https://en.wikipedia.org/wiki/Total_dissolved_solids) meter measures the amount of all kinds of dissolved solids (inorganic as well as organic) in a solution.
+Essentially it is an EC meter which performs an output conversion to TDS, measured in ppm.
+Be aware that the conversion factor varies across reference materials and nutrient suppliers in different applications and countries.
+For measuring hydroponic nutrients, the best approach is to use only EC, not TDS.

 #### pH